Shafie Effendy: International career

 Shafie has been playing exclusively with the national team setup ever since graduating from Brunei's Sports School.
 He was a member of the Brunei under-21 side that was triumphant on home soil at the 2012 Hassanal Bolkiah Trophy, starting three games out of six.

 A year later, Shafie travelled to Thailand with the Brunei under-19s for the 2014 AFC U-19 Championship qualification, where they lost all three games.
 A similar story happened with the under-23s at the 27th SEA Games football tournament in Myanmar two months later, where Shafie only played twice.

 Shafie missed out on the 2014 Hassanal Bolkiah Trophy but returned with the under-23s for the 2016 AFC U-23 Championship qualification held in Indonesia in late March 2015.
 Scoreless and goalless, the same team headed for the 28th SEA Games.
 Shafie was ever-present although the Young Wasps lost all five of their games.

 Shafie made his full international debut on 3 November 2015 versus Cambodia in a friendly match that finished 6–1 against Brunei.
 He was selected for the 2016 AFF Suzuki Cup qualification matches held in Cambodia in October.
-He started the first game against Timor-Leste and scored the winner in a 2–1 victory.
+He started the first game against Timor-Leste and scored the winner in a 2–1 victory, which was also his first international goal.

 In July 2017, Shafie captained the under-23s for the 2018 AFC U-23 Championship qualification that took place in Yangon, Myanmar.
 The Young Wasps lost all three games.
 The same story happened at the 29th SEA Games held in Malaysia a month later, where ever-present Shafie and compatriots suffered four defeats out of four.